eth-infinitism/aa-docs/README.rst

-Template for the Read the Docs tutorial
+Account Abstraction documentation
 =======================================

-This GitHub template includes fictional Python library with some basic Sphinx docs.
+This repo is the source for <https://aadocs.readthedocs.io>

-Read the tutorial here:
+Based on the default readthedoc tutorial at: https://docs.readthedocs.io/en/stable/tutorial/

-https://docs.readthedocs.io/en/stable/tutorial/